pguerrero-igutierrez/RAG-conversational/README.md

 ---

-Spanish Retrieval-Augmented Generation (RAG) experiments for deciding when a conversational assistant should retrieve external context and when it should answer directly.
+This repository implements Spanish conversational system with a Retrieval-Augmented Generation (RAG) router that decides when a conversational assistant should retrieve external context and when it should answer directly.

 The project compares three retrieval policies: